I’ll level with you: I don’t like forex trading. But I’m just one trader. Some love it.

-An executed trade is called a settlement and is carried out in cash.
-If you’re selling a currency to someone else, you get the agreed-upon value of the currency’s value based on how much of it you agreed to buy.
+An executed trade is called a settlement and carried out in cash.
+If you sell a currency to someone else, you get the agreed-upon value of the currency’s value based on how much of it you agreed to buy.

 How to Start Forex Trading

 I don’t trade forex. it relies heavily on leverage.
 I don’t like leverage.